Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Exception safety
 ----------------

-An exception safe operation on a mutable data structure is an operation that preserves the invariants of the data structure even if exceptions are thrown.
-A bug related to exception safety works like so:
-1. A step of an operation on a mutable data structure modifies the data and breaks an invariant.
-2. An exception is thrown and control flow skips the rest of the operation's code that would restore the invariant
-3. The exception is caught and recovered from, or a cleanup block is entered
-4. The data structure with broken invariant is used by other code that assumes the invariant, resulting in a bug

-For example, this code is not exception safe, and has a memory exception:
+This code in Rust or C++ is not exception safe: (based on `this code <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/1995/N0623.asc>`__ and `this code <https://github.com/rust-lang/rfcs/blob/master/text/1236-stabilize-catch-panic.md#background-what-is-exception-safety-in-rust>`__)

 ::

-  RawVec = Ref { RawVec ptr cap alloc : ptr in Pointer and cap in usize and alloc in Allocator }
-  Vec = Ref {Vec buf len : buf in RawVec and len in usize }

-  // Tiny Vecs are dumb.
-  min_non_zero_cap
-    | elem_size == 1 = 8
-    | elem_size <= 1024 = 4
-    | otherwise = 1

-  reserve (read -> Vec self@(read -> RawVec ptr cap alloc) _) additional =
-    if additional > capacity - len
-      assert additional > 0
-      assert elem_size > 0
-      new_cap = max(cap * 2, len + additional, min_non_zero_cap)
-      old_layout = if elem_size * cap == 0 then None else Some (ptr, elem_size * cap, elem_align)
-      new_layout = Layout (new_cap * elem_size) elem_align
-      (new_ptr,new_size) = if let Some (ptr,old_layout) = current_memory
-        alloc.grow(ptr,old_layout,new_layout)
-      else
-        alloc.allocate(new_layout)
-      self := RawVec new_ptr (floor (new_size / elem_size)) alloc

-  push_ten_more : Vec -> T -> Op
+  push_ten_more : (v : Vec T) -> T -> Op { v : Vec (T|uninitialized) }
-  push_ten_more v t =
+  push_ten_more (this@(readRef -> Vector arr)) t =
-    reserve v 10
-    set_len v (len v + 10)
+    new_arr = alloc (length arr + 10)
+    for (i in indexes arr)
+      copy arr[i] to new_arr[i]
+      delete arr[i]
+    this := Vector new_arr

     for i in 0..10 {
       (ptr v) offset (len + i) := t.clone()
     }
   }

-The call to ``set_len`` happens when the next 10 elements are uninitialized, and ``Vec`` has an internal invariant that its first `len` elements are safe to deallocate.
-So if `clone` throws then this broken data will escape the function.
-Vec's destructor that assumes the invariant will then free uninitialized memory
+The update to the Vector happens when the next 10 elements are uninitialized, and ``Vec`` has an internal invariant that its elements are safe to deallocate.
+So if `t.clone` throws then the initialization will not be called.
+Vec's destructor that assumes the invariant will then free uninitialized memory.

-To be exception safe, code needs to identify invariants of data structures.
-These can be written as assertions using the pure read operations on stores.
-With this the static verification will identify the function and the exceptional control flow that breaks the invariant.
-Then to fix this the user can place cleanup handlers.
+The basic issue is that Rust and C++ confuse values with resources.
+Values can be copied without side effects, while resources are expensive to copy.
+In this code the Rust/C++ semantics require calling a destructor ``delete`` on each element of a ``vec``, and copying values with ``copy_to_`` and ``clone`` operations that can fail - almost everything is a resource.
+In Stroscot almost everything is a value, inert data - copy/clone is built into the language and can't fail.
+Similarly we wouldn't necessarily call any finalizers (``delete``) - the finalizer is called after the last use, and likely there are other copies and this is not the last use.
+Even if the Stroscot code was written to call an operation ``clone`` that could throw exceptions, the rest of the elements will be deallocated if needed, but otherwise not.
+In all cases memory is safe due to the finalizer semantics.

+A smaller issue is the uninitialized array.
+This means the array may be filled with ``uninitialized`` values (exceptions).
+The result type reflects this possibility.
+With careful rewriting, the code can provide the strong guarantee that the resulting vector only contains values of type T. This can be done by extending the array one element at a time or by saving the exception(s) thrown in a separate list and rethrowing at the end as an exception group.

 Besides explicit memory management, broken logical invariants are rarely observed.
 Reasoning about invariants with pure values is straightforward, and fail-fast coding styles mean that the program doesn't live long.
 And when writing cleanups the programmer is already thinking about exception safety and restoring invariants, so will write an exception-safe cleanup.

+To write an exception safe operation on a mutable data structure, there are two steps:
+* identify invariants of data structures.
+These can be written as assertions using the pure read operations on stores.
+With this the static verification will identify the function and the exceptional control flow that breaks the invariant.
+* place exception cleanup handlers to restore broken invariants

 C++ has `levels of safety <https://en.wikipedia.org/wiki/Exception_safety>`__ for stateful functions based on what invariants are preserved.